-Budgets have been allocated for capital and ongoing costs, where the action would only require existing staff time, assets and services, these are noted as "\$ST".
+Budgets have been allocated for each management action for the capital and annually recurrent costs, the latter comprising the operational and/or maintenance costs for the action.
+Where the action would only require existing staff time, assets and services, these are noted as "\$ST".